 I also spray-painted the mesh with gold spray paint to brighten it up a bit.

-The final product fits right into the room…and you would never know that it is the electronic hub of the house!
+The finished cabinet fits right into the room.
+And you would never know that it is the electronic hub of the house!